-The fact that this drug is in a pill form adds convenience to COVID-19 treatment.
+This drug is in pill form.
+As a result, it will add convenience to COVID-19 treatment.
 It follows that all approved COVID-19 treatments currently require injection or intravenous administration.
 Therefore, it has to be done in a hospital by a qualified health provider, stretching an already thin health care workforce.
 As noted, molnupiravir will eliminate this need and significantly ease the pressure on healthcare facilities across the globe, given that patients can take this COVID-19 pill at home.

 But how effective is this oral COVID antiviral pill?
 Recent research suggests that molnupiravir is about 50 percent effective in reducing COVID-19 hospitalizations and deaths if taken early in the course of the disease.
 During the experimental phase, researchers gave molnupiravir to patients with mild-to-moderate.
 They subsequently assessed its effectiveness in lowering the risk of hospitalization and death against a placebo or dummy pills.

 What Do Trials Say About Molnupiravir and Its Effectiveness